inorrr/cousera_learning/generative_ai_with_large_language_models/notes.md

 #### Generative Configuration

+Inference Parameters:
-Inference Parameters: invoked at inference time, controls the maximum number of tokens in the completion, and how creative the output is.
+- Invoked at inference time, controls the maximum number of tokens in the completion, and how creative the output is.
 - Max new tokens: max number of tokens that the model will generate.

 Greedy and Ramdom decoding:
 - Greedy: the word/token with the highest probability is selected.
 Work very well for short generation but is susceptible to repeated words or repeated sequences of words.
+- Random(weighted): the model chooses an output word at random using the probability distribution to weight the selection.
+There is a possibility that the output may be too creative, producing words that cause the generation to wander off into topics or words that just don't make sense.

 #### Generative AI project lifecycle